 It’s been interesting to look at how the Forum tried to differentiate itself from its rivals the Capitol and the Regent in Melbourne’s CBD.
 So while lighting and sound seemed to be the Capitol’s USP, and the Regent went for the magical (almost Disneyland) feel, the Forum took you on a journey into the Arabian Nights, with its twinkling stars in the ceiling and an extraordinary array of classical sculptures, which are still dotted around the theatre even today.

 The outside of the Forum is an extraordinary combination of the gothic and the mythical, with dragons sitting on the balconies, and turrets taking the eye higher and higher.

 Even the Forum name keeping its vintage look, though the lettering dates from its division into Forum I and Forum II, I think.

-Walk inside to the dimly-lit foyer and you have the beautiful tiled flooring (I THINK only recently uncovered after a renovation undertaken by the owner David Warriner – he who also owns the Regent Theatre in Melbourne).
+Walk inside to the dimly-lit foyer and you have the beautiful tiled flooring (I THINK only recently uncovered after a renovation undertaken by the owner David Marriner – he who also owns the Regent Theatre in Melbourne).